APNIC Logo

 Recently, arbitrary characters have been permitted in this field, so '@' can now be used.
 However, the old format is still used by the majority of hostmasters and it is assumed by many DNS validators.

-The default TTL (Time To Live) for every record in the zone.
+minimum-ttl The default TTL (Time To Live) for every record in the zone.
 The default is only used when a particular resource record does not have its own specified TTL value.
-When changes are being made to a zone, the default is often set at ten minutes or less.
+When changes are being made to a zone, the default is often set at ten minutes

 Example: